Israel's New Leader Wants A Fresh Start With America. That Will Be Tough

 Two of the Palestinian Authority's key asks are politically controversial in Israel.

 It wants the U.S. to reopen its Jerusalem consulate, the unofficial embassy to the Palestinian Authority that the Trump administration shuttered.
-Palestinians want a direct diplomatic line to the U.S., and see a Jerusalem consulate as a symbolic U.S. recognition of Palestinian claims in the city.
+Palestinians want a direct diplomatic line to the U.S. and see a Jerusalem consulate as a symbolic U.S. recognition of Palestinian claims in the city.
 But Netanyahu's right-wing allies in parliament oppose the reversal of Trump-era policy in Jerusalem and call on Bennett to oppose the move.
-The Biden administration says it intends to reopen the consulate, but it is not expected to do so for several months, until the Israeli government further stabilizes and can withstand domestic controversy.
+The Biden administration said it intends to reopen the consulate, but it is not expected to do so for several months until the Israeli government further stabilizes and can withstand domestic controversy.

 Bennett's government aims to repair relations with Democrats after the rocky Netanyahu years.
 Biden, an ardent supporter of Israel, will welcome the chance for a restart.
 But a charm offensive without policy changes will not be enough to win over a party in turmoil over Israel.

 Black Lives Matter protests and Israeli-Palestinian hostilities in May cracked open a debate among Democrats about support for Israel, the world's biggest recipient of U.S. foreign aid.
-Some progressive House representatives have accused Israel of committing "apartheid" against Palestinians, and back the pro-Palestinian boycott, divestment and sanctions (BDS) campaign against Israel.
+Some progressive House representatives have accused Israel of committing "apartheid" against Palestinians, and back the pro-Palestinian boycott, divestment and sanctions, or BDS, campaign against Israel.

 "If we see more of the radical left and progressive liberal Jews continuing to support BDS and Black Lives Matter, and similar to the Palestinians, if they relate to Israel as a genocide state or an apartheid state, and so on, we may lose America," Israeli Cabinet minister Nachman Shai said this month.